Sanskrit and the Science of Consciousness

 Sanskrit is to experiential spirituality what mathematics is to science.
-Sanskrit can unlock the mysteries of universal Consciousness just as mathematics is decoding the structure of the universe.
+Sanskrit can unlock the mysteries of universal Consciousness just as mathematics helps to decode the structure of the universe.

-This means that for a genuine science of Consciousness to be credible we should learn the mantric language of Sanskrit and its cosmic implications, not simply at an academic level but at a level of meditation.
+This means for a science of Consciousness to be credible we should learn the mantric language of Sanskrit.

-Sanskrit provides the precise terminology for understanding the workings of cosmic law, karma and all forces in the universe.
+Sanskrit provides a precise terminology for understanding the workings of cosmic law, karma and all forces in the universe, including all aspects of time and energies, animate and inanimate.
 The Sanskrit alphabet is used as a blueprint for universal forces from the stars and the planets to the chakras of the subtle body.
 Sanskrit reflects the vibratory patterns that govern the universe as a whole on individual, collective, global and universal levels which are all interrelated.

 Sanskrit, OM and the Big Bang

-Sanskrit is the language closest to the Divine Word, the original Cosmic Sound and Light vibration behind the entire universe.
+Sanskrit is the language closest to the Divine Word (Vak), the original Cosmic Sound and Light vibration behind the entire universe.
 This Divine speech begins with OM and primal sound, the vibratory pattern that creates the time/space continuum.
+To learn all yogic mantras one should know the basics of Sanskrit.
+The very letters of the Sanskrit alphabet form prime mantras.

 Modern physics begins with the Big Bang, the original singularity from which the entire universe expands.
 Sanskrit similarly begins with OM as the original singularity behind the cosmos, which all other mantras create as the vibratory energies from the Big Bang.

 From the OM vibration the universe is created through the sounds of the Sanskrit alphabet and its Shakti mantras as primary energy sounds and patterns.
 The ancient Vedic Rishis entered into Para Vak or Transcendent Speech beyond all name and form and revealed the secrets of creation through the Vedic mantras.
 That is why the Vedas are said to be the means through which the universe arises, is sustained and is dissolved, which happens at every moment, as well as in longer cycles of cosmic time.
-Yet such mantras are not merely human speech but cosmic powers, Others of the entire universe.
+Yet such mantras are not merely human speech but cosmic powers and the language of the Devas, the Divine forces that guide the cosmic movement.

 Vedic Sanskrit